Riddim-GLiTCH/AnyEventRPC/README.md

 ## Credits:

 Huge shoutout to [EnK_](https://www.github.com/EnKdev/) for refactoring the code!
-They managed to reduce the code to about 37 lines, whereas before it used 42!
+The amount of bloat this code had was real before they went over it entirely.

 Additionally, thanks to the following resources:
 - [OpenAI](https://openai.com/) For offering help writing and understanding the original code through the use of [ChatGPT](https://openai.com/blog/chatgpt)